-Leaside Corporate Centre is a 5-storey Class A office tower with underground parking.
-The average floorplate is 19,100 square feet.
-It was built in 1990.
-The building is located on the southeast corner of Overlea Boulevard and Thorncliffe Park Drive in East York and is accessible by public transportation.
+Leaside Corporate Centre is a five-storey Class A office building with underground parking that was constructed in 1990.
+The building is located on the southeast corner of Overlea Boulevard and Thorncliffe Park Drive in East York and is across from East York Town Centre.